Food Safety Culture starts with the hiring process.

 The bigger miss though, is you’ve let an opportunity slip by to promote the company’s food safety culture to potential new hires.

-Let there be no confusion about who LEADS and OWNS and is ACCOUNTABLE for hiring and selection for food safety & quality hires in a food or beverage company.
+Let there be clarity about who LEADS and OWNS and is ACCOUNTABLE for hiring and selecting food safety & quality hires in a food or beverage company.

 It’s NOT the Plant Manager.